Who is Dr. John Tang?

 What Is Acne Rosacea?

 Acne Rosacea (pronounced roh-ZAY-sha) is a common but poorly understood disorder of the facial skin that is estimated to affect well over 14 million Americans — and most of them don’t know it.
 In fact, a Gallup survey found that 78 percent of Americans have no knowledge of this condition, including how to recognize it and what to do about it.
 Acne Rosacea is a skin condition characterized by redness or blotchiness around the nose and cheeks.
 Patients often have broken capillaries around these areas.
 Unlike acne, rosacea is not primarily a plague of teenagers.
 It occurs most often in adults (ages 30 to 50), especially those with fair skin, and affects both sexes but tends to be more common in women but worse in men.
 Unlike acne, there are no blackheads or whiteheads in rosacea.
 When rosacea first develops, it may appear, then disappear, and then reappear.
-Lasers such as Intense Pulsed Light are considered the preferred laser treatment for treat this condition.
+Lasers such as Intense Pulsed Light are considered the preferred laser treatment for treating this condition.

 Here are the common characteristics of Acne Rosacea: